 Hi, my name is Philippa and I’m a user experience designer with a focus on concept design and research.
 After graduating as an industrial designer, I moved to New York to learn more about digital product design.
 During this time, I’ve learned more about how to create digital products that traverse end-user and business needs.
 I integrated research, design, and presentation into my work and oversaw the entire product lifecycle from conception to execution.

 2020 was a year that will not soon be forgotten; working from home became the new norm, some gained some pounds and others (though I wonder who) lost some.

-I spent the past two years working as a user experience designer at KBC.
-Most product designers don’t get particularly excited about studying federal banking regulations or the complex bureaucracy that often accompanies financial platforms.
-But the forward-thinking nature of KBC did ensure that as a UX designer, you're given the freedom to come up with creative solutions to what some might see as somewhat "less interesting” subject matter.
-Since I wanted to develop further within user research, I decided together with Pàu that it was time for me to start a new project.
-Since September, I have been the user researcher for Sporza.
-As a non-sports fan, I must say that a whole new world opened up for me.
-Apart from the fact that I can now talk about Alaphilippe and know who Refaelov is, I've also learned an enormous amount about both qualitative and quantitative user research.
-At VRT you get a lot of room to do research and to experiment with all sorts of concepts.
-In terms of the project, it’s a perfect match!
+The last couple of years, I was part of the design team at KBC.
+Most product designers don’t get particularly excited about studying federal banking regulations or the complex bureaucracy that often go hand in hand with designing for financial platforms.
+However, the progressiveness of KBC ensured that as a UX designer, you were given the freedom to come up with creative solutions to what some of you might see as “less interesting” subject.
+I’ve always had a strong interest in user research and together with Pàu, I decided it was time for a new challenge to explore this further.
+As of September, I’m working as the user researcher for Sporza.
+To give you some context: I don’t follow any sports, and didn’t know the tiniest bit about it.
+So for me, a whole new world opened.
+Besides the fact that I’m now able to join conversations about Alaphilippe and Refaelov, I learned a lot about both qualitative and quantitative user research.
+VRT offers you a lot of freedom to conduct research and to experiment with different concepts.
+So I have to say, for me it’s a perfect match!

 KBC is ahead of the game when it comes to the digitization of its services and its customer-centric philosophy.
 With a data-informed approach, Pàu helped KBC in various ways in its quest to spearhead digital banking and insurance services.